 You do not need to stretch your budget to pay for a night guard from the dental office.
-In fact, there are quite a few perks involved when ordering though Sentinel.
+In fact, there are quite a few perks involved when ordering though Sentinel Mouthguards®.

-* We will work with you to your complete satisfaction.
-Even if this means you messed up your dental impression a gazillion times!
+2.)
+We will work with you to your complete satisfaction.
 We will make sure you get it right.
-Once you receive your night guard, if you have ANY problems with the fit we will take the necessary steps to make sure you end up with a great fitting night guard
+Once you receive your night guard, if you have ANY problems with the fit, we will take the necessary steps to make sure you end up with a great fitting night guard.

-* We will replace your worn out night guard for up to 2 years from purchase date (on dual laminated and hard acrylic night guards) and up to 6 months for the soft night guard.
+3.)
+We will replace your worn out night guard for up to 1 year from your purchase date (on dual laminated and hard acrylic night guards) and up to 6 months for the soft night guard.
 Try to find a dentist who will do that!

-* You will save hundreds ordering direct from the lab
+4.)
+You will save hundreds ordering directly from the lab

-* Free shipping including a convenient prepaid mailer to mail back your teeth impression
+5.)
+Free shipping, including a convenient prepaid mailer to mail back your teeth impression

-* We provide an online video for you to watch as well as simple written instructions.
+6.)
+We provide an tutorial video for you to watch as well as simple written instructions.
 All you have to do is mix your putty in a timely manner, roll it up, place it into a plastic tray & submerge your teeth into it for 3 minutes.
-That’s it!!

-Check out the Sentinel how to page for more info.
+Check out the Sentinel Mouthguards® help center for more info.